 Equipment/Uniforms – Equipment and uniforms may seem like trivial expenses, but they are critical to the sports team and can end up being a larger expense than many teams anticipate.
-It is good to secure a vendor who is willing to offer economies of scale and who you have a consistent relationship with long term.
+It is good to secure a vendor who is willing to offer economies of scale and with whom you have a consistent relationship in long term.

 Other Expenses – Other expenses to take into consideration could include all administrative costs, insurance, contractor salaries, programs, or platforms the team utilizes for marketing and communication.